 THE COMPONENTS OF SURFING THAT YOU NEED TO PREPARE FOR PHYSICALLY

-We can do any activity better by breaking the larger activity into its main, most important components and training do those elements better.
-Surfing is no different.
+We can do or improve how well we do any activity better by breaking the larger activity into its main, most important components and training do those elements better.
+Making a plan to improve your surfing is no different.

 The following “elements” of surfing are the cruxes of the activity and the parts that, for beginners, will leave you so tired you’ll question whether you have enough in your for the sport.
 With a little planning, and this program, we can have you going into a surf camp (or the next surf season) with the strength and stamina in all areas that allow you to focus on improving your technique and better reading the ocean, instead of just trying to survive while your lungs burn and arms feel like spaghetti.